 But after another season where neither side had set the heather on fire, Ayr finishing 7th in a 12 team league and Parkhouse bottom, talks of amalgamation were re-opened and an Emergency General Meeting of both sets of shareholders was held.
 Ironically both clubs had qualified to meet each other in the final of the Ayrshire Cup and before the game; the Directors of Ayr FC stated their desire to join forces with their local rivals.
 The clubs' shareholders backed this view.

-the last match for both sides as independent clubs.
+On 9th April 1910, Ayr beat Parkhouse by the only goal of the game at Somerset Park to win the Ayrshire Cup.
+It proved to be the last match for both sides as independent clubs.
 On April 29th it was agreed in principle for the clubs to amalgamate and at the following meeting, with backing from both sets of shareholders, the amalgamation of the clubs to form Ayr United FC was completed.
 It was the first of only two occasions in the history of the Scottish league clubs where a new club was formed by the amalgamation of others - the latest being in the formation of Inverness Caledoinian Thistle.

 AYR FC DIRECTORY